About

 For an insider's view of my world, a good place to start is Tito Haggardt's 2013 documentary: The Big Weird World of Christopher G. Moore.

-Christopher G. Moore is a Canadian writer who has lived in Thailand for 25 years.
-He studied law at Oxford University, taught law at University of British Columbia, and practiced law before becoming a full-time writer.
+Christopher G. Moore is a Canadian writer who has lived in Thailand for 35 years.
+He read law at Oxford University, taught law at University of British Columbia, and practiced law before becoming a full-time writer.

-His first book His Lordship’s Arsenal was published in New York to a critical acclaim in 1985.
-His has since written over 20 novels, a book on Thai language, and over 200 essays.
+His first novel His Lordship’s Arsenal was published in New York to a critical acclaim in 1985.
+He has since written 27 novels, a book on Thai language, and over 200 essays.
 He has also collaborated with other writers and edited three anthologies of short stories and essays.

-Moore is best known for his popular Vincent Calvino Private Eye series which currently includes 13 novels, and his cult classics, Land of Smiles Trilogy, a behind-the-smiles study of his adopted country, Thailand.
+Moore is best known for his popular Vincent Calvino Private Eye series which currently includes 17 novels, and his cult classics, Land of Smiles Trilogy, a behind-the-smiles study of his adopted country, Thailand.
+The 18th Vincent Calvino novel is titled District #3.
+Release date: January 2025.

 In his early career Moore was called “complex, moody, rewarding” (Chicago Sun-Times) and “a real writer and one to watch”?(Publisher’s Weekly).
 After Moore has moved to Thailand in search of materials in the late 1980s his body of work grew with many novels published that were set largely in Southeast Asia, in particular Thailand.
 He was among the first, if not the first, who wrote detective novels with the western-style protagonist set in Thailand.